GoogleCloudPlatform/cloud-builders-community/README.md

     $ gcloud container images list --filter packer
     ```

-### Use the build step with Cloud Build build
+### Use the build step with Cloud Build

-Once you've built the Docker image, you can use it as a build step in a Cloud
+Once you've built the Docker image, you can use it as a build step with Cloud
-Build build.
+Build.

 For example, below is the `packer` build step in a YAML
 [config file](https://cloud.google.com/cloud-build/docs/build-config), ready to
-be used in a Cloud Build build:
+be used in a build:

 ```yaml
    - name: 'gcr.io/$PROJECT_ID/packer'